-A. Routine Examinations
+Routine Examinations

 Routine examinations are generally conducted according to a cycle schedule that is based on the firm's business activities and risk profile as determined by the examining authority.
 These examinations generally are not triggered by any perceived wrongdoing by the regulator.
 Rather, routine exams are designed to review the firm's overall compliance program and procedures.
-Routine exams generally cover a broad range of topics including, among other things, the firm's sales practices, financial reporting, supervisory procedures, capital requirements, and books and records obligations.
+Routine exams generally cover a broad range of topics including, among other things, the firm's sales practices, financial reporting, supervisory procedures, capital requirements, and books and records.

-B. Cause Examinations
+Cause Examinations

-Cause examinations are generally initiated by the examining authority based on information of a potential problem at a particular firm.
+Cause examinations are initiated by the examining authority based on information of a potential problem at a particular firm.
 Cause examinations may be triggered as a result of, among other things, referrals from other regulators, customer complaints, Form U-5 disclosures, information obtained during arbitration hearings, news or press reports, anonymous tips or automated surveillance.
-For example, the SEC may initiate a cause examination after receiving a reliable tip about a certain type of alleged improper conduct at a securities firm.
+For example, the SEC may initiate a cause examination after receiving a reliable tip about a certain type of alleged improper conduct at a firm.
 In another example, a regulator's surveillance tools may detect potential wrongdoing (e.g., a hedge fund participated in a secondary offering and also entered into short sales during the restricted period of the same stock in the offering - thus, triggering a cause exam as to whether the firm violated Rule 105 of Regulation M).
-In addition, as a result of the Madoff and Stanford ponzi schemes, there appears to be an increased focus by the securities regulators to conduct more cause examinations rather than routine (or cycle) examinations.19 dealer's registration with the SEC, the examining SRO must examine the firm for compliance with all other applicable provisions of the Exchange Act and the rules and regulations thereunder.
-See 17 C.F.R. § 240.15b2-2(c).
+In addition, as a result of the Madoff and Stanford Ponzi schemes, there appears to be an increased focus by the securities regulators on conducting more cause examinations, rather than routine examinations.21 nations requesting information from a number of firms in connection with reviewing custodial controls and arrangements for safekeeping of client assets.
+According to FINRA, sweep examinations are also used to focus on emerging regulatory issues.23

-C. Sweep Examinations
+Sweep Examinations

-Sweep examinations generally are initiated by the securities regulators in an effort to either review or learn more about a particular issue or practice in the industry.
-Sweep examinations are typically limited in scope and focus on specific areas of a firm's business and may involve a number of regulated entities in connection with such areas.
-For example, the SEC has conducted sweep examinations requesting information from a number of firms in connection with reviewing custodial controls and arrangements for safekeeping of client assets.
-According to FINRA, sweep examinations are also used to focus on emerging regulatory issues.
-21
+Sweep examinations are initiated by the securities regulators in an effort to review and learn more about a particular issue or practice in the industry.22 Typically, sweep examinations are limited in scope and focus on specific areas of a firm's business, and may involve a number of regulated entities in connection with such areas.
+For example, the SEC has conducted sweep exami-

-D. Oversight Examinations
+Oversight Examinations

-Oversight examinations are generally conducted by the SEC for registered broker-dealers that have been recently examined by an SRO.
-For example, once FINRA has completed an examination of a member firm, OCIE may conduct its own review of the firm in order to evaluate the quality of FINRA's examination of such firm.22
+Oversight examinations are conducted by the SEC for registered broker-dealers that have been recently examined by an SRO.
+For example, once FINRA has completed an examination of a member firm, OCIE may conduct its own review of the firm in order to evaluate the quality of FINRA's examination.24